adamshephard/oed_inference/README.md

 # Transformer-based Model for Oral Epithelial Dysplasia Segmentation

-This repository provides the inference code for the models used for predicting slide-level malignancy transformation in OED.
+This repository provides the inference code for the models used for segmenting dysplasia in OED.
 Link to preprint [here](https://arxiv.org/abs/2311.05452). <br />

-We have used the TIAtoolbox (see paper [here](https://www.nature.com/articles/s43856-022-00186-5)) Semantic Segmentor Engine in the below script for processing.
+We have used the TIAToolbox (see paper [here](https://www.nature.com/articles/s43856-022-00186-5)) Semantic Segmentor Engine in the below script for processing.

 ## Set Up Environment